Eight Forest Lane

 Chocolate Hot Cross Buns

-A family favourite version of the classic Easter treat, these chocolate hot cross buns are the perfect recipe to make this long weekend.
-With step-by-step photos, let me help show you how easy it is to make these at home!
+A family favourite version of the classic Easter treat, these chocolate hot cross buns are the perfect dairy free recipe to make over the long weekend to enjoy for Easter brunch.
+With step-by-step photos, let me show you just how easy it is to make these at home!

 Hot cross buns are a favourite Easter treat, from the day after Christmas when they hit the supermarket shelves, these sweet spiced bread rolls are enjoyed by everyone.

-• Sugar – feeds the yeast which makes it be able to do the hard work
+• Sugar – feeds the yeast which makes it be able give the bread rise keeping it soft and light without being overly sweet.

-• Milk – I use almond milk in this recipe, but any will do.
-It’s main purpose is to active the yeast and bind everything together
+• Dairy free milk – I’ve used both oat milk and almond milk in this recipe, but you can use any dairy free milk you prefer.
+It’s main purpose is to active the yeast and bind everything together.

-• Spices – to add that characteristic hot cross bun flavour use a combination of cinnamon and allspice
+• Spices – to add that characteristic hot cross bun flavour I like to use a combination of cinnamon and allspice but you can use all cinnamon if you prefer.

-• Eggs – for even more richness and softness to your end result
+• Egg – for even more richness and softness to your end result.

-• Chocolate – for this twist on a classic I use both cocoa powder and chopped up chocolate, but you could also use chocolate chips.
+• Chocolate – for this twist on a classic I use both cocoa powder and chopped up dark chocolate, but you could also use dairy free chocolate chips.

 There are a few steps involved here, but just make sure you read through them all before starting to make sure you know what to expect next.

-1. Start by ‘blooming’ the yeast by whisking it together with the sugar and warm milk.
+The first step is to ‘bloom’ the yeast by whisking it together with the sugar and warm milk.
 Let this mixture sit for 10 minutes until it becomes frothy.
+This step helps ensure your yeast is alive meaning your buns are going to rise correctly.

-3. Once the dough pulls away from the sides of the bowl it is ready for it’s first rise.
-The dough will be quite soft and sticky.
-Use a spatula to scrape the dough from the bowl and turn onto a floured surface to shape into a ball carefully with floured hands.
+Once the dough pulls away from the sides of the bowl it is ready for it’s first rise.
+The dough should be quite soft and sticky, so use a spatula to scrape the dough from the bowl and turn onto a floured surface to shape into a ball carefully with floured hands.

-4. Place back into the bowl, cover and sit aside in a warm place for 1 hour.
+Place the dough back into the bowl, cover with a tea towel or some plastic wrap and sit aside in a warm place for 1 hour.

 • The dough will be quite sticky but you want to avoid adding in too much extra flour as this will alter the texture of the buns.
 Gently shape the dough using floured hands on a floured surface and sprinkle the dough with a little extra flour when handling it gets a bit too sticky.